IamYanis/Asymptotic-behaviour-of-the-fixation-time-of-the-Moran-process/README.md

 3. the distribution of the absorption/fixation time,
 4. possible limiting distributions after appropriate centering and scaling.

-These numerical experiments provide evidence for understanding the asymptotic behaviour of the model as
+These numerical experiments provide evidence for understanding the asymptotic behaviour of the model as ${N \rightarrow \infty.}$

-${N \longrightarrow \infty.}$

 ---